 Sites that require users to log in to access certain information and/or purchase products add an additional layer of complexity to the usability process.
 To avoid potential visitor confusion and errors, the registration and login process must require little or no thought on the part of the visitor.

-To ensure the maximum usability on your login/account pages, make sure they have the following:
+To ensure the maximum login ux, make sure your login page has the following:

 - Easy login access.
 The login button/form should be available in the same area on every page of the site.
 Make the form or link obvious and easily differentiated from other areas of the site.